amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 image: idea-to-pitch/flask.png
 ---

-In this project, I will take an idea, use <b>Python</b> to execute it, create an <b>AWS EC2</b> instance and use <b><a href='http://flask.pocoo.org' target='_blank'>Flask</a></b> to host it.
-Even though everything here is relatively simple, there are a lot of steps and you don’t want to miss any - take you time, have fun, when in doubt start again, and, most importantly, think about the possibilities!
+In this project, I take an idea coded in <b>Python</b>, create an <b>AWS EC2</b> instance, and use <b><a href='http://flask.pocoo.org' target='_blank'>Flask</a></b> to share it with the world.
+Even though everything here is relatively simple, there are a lot of steps and you don’t want to miss any - take you time, have fun, when in doubt start again, and, most importantly, think about the possibilities for your own work!

 <BR><BR>
 <h2>Pagiarism Defender - A Python Application</h2>